 In most cases, even companies which use credit conscientiously will get a medium-low risk rating.
 As might be expected, well-established small businesses will have an easier time acquiring a low-risk rating.

-A great Experian score for your small business is 76-100.
+A good Experian score for your small business is 76-100.

-For all of the major credit reporting agencies, while the details may be weighed a little differently, the bottom line is that they are all examining how sensibly your company utilizes credit.
+For all of the major credit reporting agencies, while the details may be weighed a little differently, the bottom line is that they are all examining how sensibly your company uses credit.